rotati/rotati.github.io/_posts/2015-01-07-implement-a-custom-enumerable-collection-class-in-ruby.md

 end
 {% endhighlight %}

-Now if we run the program again it does not fail but it does not work so well becuase we see three Coffee object strings like this output: <code>#&lt;Coffee:0x007f9ada820f10&gt;</code>.
+Now if we run the program again it does not fail but it does not work so well becuase we see three Coffee object strings like this output: `<Coffee:0x007f9ada820f10>`.
 What we really want is the human readable detail about the coffee name and strength.
-In order to do this we need to override the <code>to_s</code> method on the Coffee class.
+In order to do this we need to override the `to_s` method on the Coffee class.

-Once we override the <code>to_s</code> method like so
+Once we override the `to_s` method like so

 {% highlight ruby %}
 def to_s